 There is so much in this unique and historic city to do and see that you will fall in love with it as soon as your feet hit the cobblestones.
 The Radisson Blu hotel is situated right on the Royal Mile that extends from Edinburgh Castle to Holyrood Palace.
 Take a detour to the Museum of Scotland or Greyfriars Bobby, or opt for an intriguing and educational walking tour.
 Head down to Princes Street for some browsing or shopping or over to Rose Street for some pub hopping.
 Enjoy a nice dish of haggis or just about any kind of restaurant you prefer.
-Traditional music sessions abound every night of the week.
+Live music sessions abound every night of the week.

-The more adventurous may enjoy a walk up Arthur’s Seat for some amazing views of the city and surrounding landscape.
+The more adventurous may enjoy a walk up Arthur’s Seat and Salisbury Crags for some amazing views of the city and surrounding landscape.
 Day trips might include St. Andrews or Glasgow.
 Your newly hired staff will tell you exactly where to go, and maybe share a bit of their beautiful country along with you.

 The Palace of Holyrood